Title: Godh: in the lap of nature

-Godh: in the lap of nature opened in Kochi during the Kochi-Muziris Biennale.
-The work was shown within Common Ground: the serendipitous happenstance project curated by Helen Rayment at OED Gallery from December 10th, 2016 onwards.
+Godh: in the lap of nature opened in Kochi during the Kochi-Muziris Biennale as part of Common Ground: The serendipitous happenstance project curated by Helen Rayment at OED Gallery from December 10th, 2016 onwards.

 Godh in Hindi means lap or the embrace of a child on a lap, a space of warm and loving security.
 Godh brings together four individuals to create a shared space developed from collective memories of nature from landscapes of their childhood.
 The plants depicted are not only representative of their lush childhood memories but create a collective playground of being in the lap of nature.
 This experience from an earlier time is less common in contemporary society as cultures become disconnected from the natural environment.
 Esteemed Madhubani artists Pushpa Kumari and Pradyumna Kumar have collaborated with visual artist Ishan Khosla and artist Mandy Ridley, developing a drawing approach that synthesizes aspects of their divergent practices.
 The drawings further translated through scale and media to convey a fantastical world of childhood imaginings: whimsical creatures and loyal pets as companions peeking out from verdant growth with extraordinary blooms on gigantic plants.